nickfrerichs/fflproject/README.md

 # fflproject
 Fantasy Football League Project is an NFL fantasy football league manager created in the spirit of phpFFL.
 It's built on the Codeigniter framework with a goal of delivering a more modern experience to owners.
 It depnds on the python package nflgame for retrieving NFL data.

+### New for 2018 Season:
+- Players left on the bench each week are now recorded for historic purposes, just like starters.
+- Visual redesign using new CSS framework, it will continue to be refined.
+- New authentication package, you shouldn't notice a difference but it's better and more lightweight.
+- Fair amount of bug fixes.

 ![News screenshot](https://user-images.githubusercontent.com/5790350/28981867-39c5f292-7919-11e7-923b-a04bc563b514.png)